 Other interesting information taken from the study includes the fact that more couples in their 20s divorced in both 1960 and 1980 than in 2018.
 Conversely, the study showed participants 40 years or older were more likely to have ended their first marriage than in previous decades.

 There are times when marriage will not work despite the best intentions of both people involved.
 When this happens, it is best for both parties that the union end in a manner that makes it as simple as possible to continue forward with their lives.
-Individuals with questions regarding the steps they should take to dissolve a marriage may benefit from speaking with a family law attorney.
+Individuals with questions regarding the steps they should take to dissolve a marriage may benefit from speaking with an attorney.